bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch1-5-1">1.5.1 Microdata</h3>

-There are several ways to provide machine-readable content embedded in a classical Web document: <a href="https://www.w3.org/TR/html-rdfa/">HTML+RDFa</a>, <a href="http://microformats.org/">microformats</a>, <a href="https://json-ld.org/">JSON-LD</a>, HTML5 microdata.
+<p>There are several ways to provide machine-readable content embedded in a classical Web document: <a href="https://www.w3.org/TR/html-rdfa/">HTML+RDFa</a>, <a href="http://microformats.org/">microformats</a>, <a href="https://json-ld.org/">JSON-LD</a>, HTML5 microdata.
 In this section, we focus on microdata.

 Adding microdata to Web pages helps search engines to better understand the pages' content, their topics, etc. The main purpose of microdata is <a href="https://en.wikipedia.org/wiki/Search_engine_optimization">Search Engine Optimization</a>(SEO).

 This information is not visible to humans: it is pure *semantic information*.
-Popular kinds of microdata are events, a person's profile, the description of an organization, the details of a recipe, a product description, a geographical location, etc.
+Popular kinds of microdata are events, a person's profile, the description of an organization, the details of a recipe, a product description, a geographical location, etc. </p>

 <h4>Quick example of microdata that describes a person</h4>